ltsuda/python-template-project/README.md

 From this repository [URL](https://github.com/ltsuda/python-template-project), select `Use this template -> Create new repository`, type a `name` for you repository, choose the repository `visibility` and make sure to `check` **Include all branches** so you have access to other Python versions setup

 After cloning the new repository, change to the corresponding branch of the Python version you want to use on your project.
-Rename or remove `src/tempalte_project` diretory and update section `[tool.poetry]` from `pyproject.toml` file and run the following commands to install project dependencies and pre-commit:
+Rename or remove `src/template_project` directory and update section `[tool.poetry]` from `pyproject.toml` file and run the following commands to install project dependencies and pre-commit:

 Make sure to have the corresponding Python version installed and to be in use in the current shell.
 As recommendation, use [Pyenv](https://github.com/pyenv/pyenv) to manage multiple Python versions